Bosonic Quantum Computational Complexity: Introduction

 \subsubsection{Discussion}

-\paragraph{Energy of continuous-variable computations.} One of the key insights of this work is that by alternating Gaussian and cubic phase gates, the average energy of the system—even for a single mode—can grow to be doubly exponential in the number of cubic phase gates used in the circuit.
-This observation suggests that strong simulation (calculating each amplitude individually) of continuous-variable quantum systems could be significantly more challenging than for discrete-variable ones, potentially being hard for complexity classes like \textbf{PSPACE} or even \textbf{EXPSPACE}.
+\paragraph{Energy as a fundamental resource in continuous-variable computations.} One of the key insights of this work is that by alternating Gaussian and cubic phase gates, the average energy of the system—even for a single mode—can grow to be doubly exponential in the number of cubic phase gates used in the circuit.
+This observation suggests that strong simulation (calculating each amplitude individually) of continuous-variable quantum systems could be significantly more challenging than for discrete-variable ones, potentially being hard for complexity classes like \textbf{PSPACE} or even \textbf{EXPSPACE}\footnote{A follow-up work \cite{upreti2025bounding} has since improved the uupperbound on \textbf{CVBQP}$[X^3]$ to \textbf{PSPACE}, which still leaves open the possibility for a gap.}.
 This suggests that on top of time and space complexity, energy plays a significant role in the computational power of bosonic systems.

 In practical physical experiments, the energy must be supplied by the experimentalist, requiring a physical definition of computational cost that accounts for time, space, and energy.
 Specifically, if one is willing to expend up to \( E^* \) units of energy, our results show that a single mode can be simulated within $\mathbf{SPACE}(O(\log E^*))$.
 This highlights a trade-off between time, space, and energy, which we believe deserves a thorough examination.
 Understanding time, energy, and space tradeoffs for multimode systems equipped with multi-mode non-Gaussian gates is an interesting open question.